ga-wdi-boston/ga_homework_git_first_turnin/README.md

 # First Github Turnin

 1. Fork this repo on Github
+2. Change into your Code directory.
+Do not do the following from inside another Github repo.
 2. Clone *your* repo from Github to your local machine using `git clone git@github.com:YOUR_USERNAME/ga_git_first_turnin.git`
 3. Add a 'remote' called 'upstream' using `git remote add git@github.com:tibbon/ga_git_first_turnin.git`.
 This will allow you to pull in changes that I might make later
 4. Create a new file in your `ga_git_first_turnin` directory called 'cats.txt'